Hari Raya etiquette

 Ramadan bazaars are a great place to get green packets in bundles for cheap – go for ones with unique designs that’ll add a nice touch to your gesture.
 And if you receive one, remember to accept them with both hands.
 You can even take things online with e-Duit Raya via online banking services too.

 Likewise, there aren’t any strict rules on gifting either.
-Though it’s fine not to bring any gifts when visiting, it would be great not to turn up to your host’s home empty-handed!
-A safe bet would be a box of halal pastries, cakes or kueh – plus, it’s something everyone can enjoy too.
-But if you wanna be the best guest ever, try out these simple kueh recipes at home.
+Though it’s fine to not bring any gifts when visiting, it wouldn’t be great to turn up to your host’s home empty-handed.
+A safe bet would be a box of halal pastries, cakes, or kueh – plus, it’s something everyone can enjoy too.
+But if you want to be the best guest ever, try out these simple kueh recipes at home.

 Matching family outfits during hari raya

-Other than feasting on dishes like rendang and lontong prepared by my lovely neighbours, one of my favourite things about Hari Raya is seeing families out and about in their matching outfits.
+Other than feasting on dishes like rendang and lontong prepared by lovely neighbours, another fun aspect of Hari Raya is seeing families out and about in their matching outfits.

 There isn’t actually a dress code to follow, in fact, visitors don’t need to wear baju kurung or other traditional clothes – though it’ll be extra special to do so!
 However, it’s important to dress modestly, so avoid short skirts or overly revealing necklines.